callstack/react-native-testing-library/website/docs/API.md

 Checks if given element should be excluded from the accessiblity e.g. by screen readers.

-Element is considered inaccessbile when one of the follwing applies:
+Element is considered inaccessible when one of the following applies:
 * element has `display: none` style
 * element has [`accessibilityElementsHidden`](https://reactnative.dev/docs/accessibility#accessibilityelementshidden-ios) prop set to `true`
 * element has [`importantForAccessibility`](https://reactnative.dev/docs/accessibility#importantforaccessibility-android) prop set to `no` or `no-hide-descendants`